JMazurkiewicz/ARKO-assembly/x86/README.md

 ### Linux

 To build programs you will need `NASM` assembler.
-It can be installed with `apt-get` on Debian-based distros:
+It can be installed with `apt-get` on Debian-based distributions:

 ```bash
 sudo apt-get install nasm